 6. Knightriders (1981) – George Romero

 At his peak, George Romero was the horror filmmaker with the most strong and distinctive voice, and had a bucketload of things to say with it.
-All of his classics – the “Dead” trilogy, “Martin” (1978), “The Crazies” (1973) – work equally as scathing essays against their time periods, as they do as great genre efforts.
-It goes without saying that there was a fiery intellect injected into his best that gave them a lasting appeal over just cheap thrills-and-spills.
+All of his classics – the “Dead” trilogy, “Martin” (1978), “The Crazies” (1973) – work equally as scathing against their time periods, as they do as great genre efforts.
+It goes without saying that there was a fiery intellect injected into his best that gave them a lasting appeal over just cheap thrills-and-s.
 The proposition of him directing an effort completely out the genre ghetto was an inciting and surprisingly rare occurrence.

 He attempted to do this early in his career; his rom-com “There’s Always Vanilla” (1971) was an unmitigated disaster, not only due to Romero’s dispassion to the bland material, but also due to hellfire production that ended with a barely completed movie.

 His other attempt was bucketloads more successful and in keeping with his unique brand, “Knightriders” follows a group of traveling performers who reenacted the Knights of the round table on motorbikes for viewing audiences.
 For Ed Harris, though, their stoic leader, it’s not ‘play pretend’ but a way of life, and that attitude soon has them ending up as outcasts against the law in the moving ending.